Firebird (roller coaster)

-Firebird was a floorless roller coaster located at Six Flags America in Prince George's County, Maryland.
-The roller coaster had originally debuted in 1990 as a stand-up roller coaster named Iron Wolf at Six Flags Great America.
-It was later relocated to Six Flags America in 2012 and renamed Apocalypse, under which it operated until 2018.
+Firebird is a defunct floorless roller coaster located at Six Flags America in Prince George's County, Maryland, United States.
+Originally designed as a stand-up roller coaster by Swiss manufacturer Bolliger & Mabillard (B&M), the ride first opened as Iron Wolf in 1990 at Six Flags Great America.
+It debuted as the tallest and fastest stand-up coaster in the world, featuring a height of 100 ft and a maximum speed of 55 mph.
+Iron Wolf also held the distinction as being the first coaster from B&M, a company that later became one of the industry's leading coaster manufacturers.
+The stand-up coaster was later relocated to Six Flags America, where it reopened as Apocalypse in 2012.

-The roller coaster was the first to be built by Swiss manufacturer Bolliger & Mabillard.
-When known as Iron Wolf, the roller coaster briefly held world records among stand-up roller coasters for height (100 ft) and speed (55 mph) before being surpassed several years later.
+After the park announced plans to retire the ride at the end of the 2018 season, they released a follow-up announcement two weeks later unveiling Firebird, a conversion from stand-up to floorless utilizing new floorless trains from B&M. The track layout remained unchanged.
+Firebird debuted in 2019 and operated until the park's permanent closure in 2025.

 History

 Six Flags Great America (1990–2011)

 On April 28, 1990, Iron Wolf opened at Six Flags Great America on the former site of Z-Force (the only Intamin Space Diver ever manufactured).
 It debuted in 1990 as the tallest and fastest stand-up roller coaster in the world.
 Its height record was surpassed in 1992 by Milky Way at Mitsui Greenland, which stands at 125 ft, and its speed record was exceeded by Mantis at Cedar Point in 1996, which had a maximum speed of 60 mph.

 In 1994, Iron Wolf appeared in the movie Richie Rich as Richie's backyard roller coaster.

 On August 5, 2011, Six Flags Great America announced on their official Facebook page that the Iron Wolf would be closed on September 5, 2011: "After a long 21 year history at the park, we will be removing Iron Wolf.
 Make sure to get your last rides in – Iron Wolf’s Last Stand is September 5".
 'The Last Stand' is also a reference to the slogan afforded to Apocalypse.
 Iron Wolf's former site would be taken over in 2014 by a custom RMC coaster, Goliath.